ShafaqMandha/Noor-AI/README.md

-# Noor.AI
+# 🌸 Noor.AI – AI-Powered Skincare Assistant

-Noor.AI is an AI-powered skincare assistant project designed to provide personalised beauty advice, analyse skin types, and recommend suitable skincare products.
-The project is organised into four main modules, each focusing on a specific aspect of the skincare experience.
+**Noor.AI** is an AI-powered skincare assistant designed to deliver personalized beauty advice through facial analysis, skin type classification, product recommendation, and chatbot support.
+This project combines machine learning, web development, and user experience design into one seamless skincare solution.

+> ⚠️ *This application is for academic and educational use only.
+It is not a substitute for professional medical or dermatological advice.*

 ---

-## Project Structure and File Overview
+## 🚀 Deployment Overview

-### 1. AI Beauty Advisor
-This module offers personalised beauty advice based on AI analysis.
-A module combining facial analysis and skincare product recommendation features.

-- **AI Beauty Advisor.html** — Frontend interface for the beauty advisor.
-- **app.py** — Python backend application that runs the AI logic.
-- **cosmetic_p.csv** — Dataset of cosmetic products used by the system.
-- **metadata.json** — Model metadata required for AI inference.
-- **model.json** — AI model architecture.
-- **requirements.txt** — List of Python dependencies needed to run this module.
-- **server.py** — Backend server script.
-- **weights.bin** — Pre-trained model weights for the AI.
+📁 **`Noor_AI_Deployment_Files/`**
+This folder contains all finalized, cleaned, and structured files used during the deployment process.
+It follows a consistent structure inspired by the **AI Beauty Advisor** module and integrates all key components (backend, models, UI, and assets) in a format ready for hosting or deployment.

 ---

-### 2. Skin Type Analysis
-This module uses machine learning to classify skin types based on images.

-- **AI Skin Analysis.html** — Web interface for uploading user images.
-- **metadata.json** — Metadata for the skin classification model.
-- **model.json** — Model structure used for skin analysis.
-- **weights.bin** — Trained weights of the skin classification model.
-- **Skin Types Dataset for ML training/** — Image dataset used for training the skin type classifier.
-- **Noor.AI – Skin Analysis Feature Development Report.pdf** — Detailed documentation of the skin analysis process, including its design, features, and implementation.
+## ✅ Testing & Development Process

+Before preparing for deployment, each module was **individually developed and tested** to ensure proper functionality:

+1. **Individual Testing Phase**
+   Each core component—**AI Beauty Advisor**, **Skin Type Analysis**, **Product Recommendation**, and **Chatbot**—was tested as a standalone feature.
+   - ✅ Facial analysis was tested for accuracy using local model predictions
+   - ✅ Skin type classification was trained and tested using a dataset in Google Colab
+   - ✅ Product recommendation logic was tested with various user inputs
+   - ✅ Chatbot functionality and response flow were tested with dynamic queries

+   📄 *Detailed documentation for each component is available in its respective folder.*

+2. **Integration Phase**
+   Once individual testing was complete, modules were combined to test:
+   - Inter-module compatibility
+   - Data flow across features (e.g., using skin type in product filtering)
+   - Interface consistency

+3. **Deployment File Preparation**
+   The final deployment-ready files were organized into `Noor_AI_Deployment_Files`, maintaining a clean structure for easy hosting or presentation.

 ---

-### 3. Skincare Product Recommendation
-This module suggests personalized skincare products based on user inputs and preferences.

-- **Beauty Matchmaker.html** — Web interface for selecting skincare concerns.
-- **app.py** — Backend code that filters and recommends products.
-- **cosmetic_p.csv** — Enhanced product dataset with recommendation logic.
-- **Noor.AI - Skincare Product Recommendation Feature Development Report.pdf** — Detailed documentation of the skincare product recommendation system's design, features, and implementation.
-- **requirements.txt** — Required Python packages to run this recommendation system.
+## 📁 Project Structure

+### 1. `Noor_AI_Deployment_Files/`
+- Final deployment build with:
+  - UI files (HTML/CSS)
+  - `app.py` (Flask backend)
+  - ML model files: `model.json`, `weights.bin`, `metadata.json`
+  - Datasets used: `cosmetic_p.csv` and others
+  - `requirements.txt` for environment setup

 ---

-### 4. Chatbot
-This module adds a conversational interface to interact with users and provide skincare advice.

-- **templates/** — Contains HTML files for the chatbot's user interface.
-- **app.py** — Flask backend application handling chatbot logic.
-- **.env** — Environment file containing configuration variables (e.g., API keys).
+### 2. AI Beauty Advisor
+Provides personalized skincare suggestions based on facial analysis.

+**Key Files:**
+- `AI Beauty Advisor.html` – Frontend interface
+- `app.py`, `server.py` – Backend logic
+- Pre-trained ML files (`model.json`, `weights.bin`)
-- **cosmetic_p.xlsx** — Skincare product dataset used in chatbot responses.
+- `cosmetic_p.csv` – Skincare product dataset
-- **Noor.AI – Skincare Chatbot Feature Development Report.pdf** — Detailed documentation of the chatbot's design, features, and implementation.
-- **requirements.txt** — Python dependencies for the chatbot module.
+- 📄 `Noor.AI – Beauty Advisor Feature Development Report.pdf`

 ---

-## Technologies Used

-- Python (Flask, Pandas, NumPy)
+### 3. Skin Type Analysis
+Classifies user skin type using ML models trained on image data.

+**Key Files:**
+- `AI Skin Analysis.html` – Upload-based interface
-- HTML/CSS
+- Trained model files
-- TensorFlow & Teachable Machine
-- Google Colab
-- Git & GitHub
+- `Skin Types Dataset for ML training/`
+- 📄 `Noor.AI – Skin Analysis Feature Development Report.pdf`

 ---

+### 4. Skincare Product Recommendation
+Filters and recommends skincare products based on user needs.

+**Key Files:**
+- `Beauty Matchmaker.html` – User input interface
+- `app.py` – Recommendation logic
+- `cosmetic_p.csv` – Enhanced dataset
+- 📄 `Noor.AI - Skincare Product Recommendation Feature Development Report.pdf`

+---

+### 5. Chatbot
+Conversational interface for skincare advice.

+**Key Files:**
+- `templates/` – HTML interface for the chatbot
+- `app.py` – Chatbot backend (Flask)
+- `.env` – API key management
+- `cosmetic_p.xlsx` – Dataset for chatbot responses
+- 📄 `Noor.AI – Skincare Chatbot Feature Development Report.pdf`

+---

+## 💻 Technologies Used

+- **Languages/Frameworks:** Python (Flask), HTML, CSS
+- **ML/AI Tools:** TensorFlow, Teachable Machine, Google Colab
+- **Libraries:** Pandas, NumPy
+- **Tools:** GitHub, VS Code

+---

-## License
+## 📌 Notes

-This project is developed for academic and educational use only.
-Not intended for commercial distribution.
+- This project is optimized for use on desktop or tablet devices.
-This project does not replace a dermatologist or a doctor in any way, for skincare advice, always refer to a doctor in advance.
+- Some features (e.g., chatbot and facial analysis) require an active internet connection and may use external APIs or model libraries.
+- Make sure `.env` is configured properly before running the chatbot.

+---

+## 📄 License & Disclaimer

+- **License:** Educational Use Only
+- **Disclaimer:** Noor.AI is not intended to diagnose or treat any skin condition.
+Always consult with a licensed dermatologist for skin-related concerns.